dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_coordinator_inner.md

 <code>dwallet_id: <a href="../std/option.md#std_option_Option">std::option::Option</a>&lt;<a href="../sui/object.md#sui_object_ID">sui::object::ID</a>&gt;</code>
 </dt>
 <dd>
- The ID of the dWallet associated with this batch.
+ The ID of the dWallet for which this Presign has been created and can be used by exclusively, if set.
+ Optional, since some key signature algorithms (e.g., Schnorr and EdDSA) can support global presigns, which can be used for any dWallet (under the same network key).
 </dd>
 <dt>
 <code>session_id: <a href="../sui/object.md#sui_object_ID">sui::object::ID</a></code>